chifambawalter/gitut/README.md

 # gitut

-y name is walter tanaka chifamba
+y name is walter tanaka chifamba.
+Born and bred in Zimbabwe , in Harare.